 Finally!
 Another post going back to what I originally intended this blog for, sort of: Supporting old tech for no apparent reason… other than to get the musings out of my head or the white papers off my old floppies.

 The Short of It

-For those of you not interested in any long-windedness or boring backstory, here is the link to the current patches home:
+For those of you not interested in any long-windedness or boring backstory, here is the link to the current home of the patches wiki:

 Sierra game install instructions and

 For the nerds who just want the patch files, here are the links (but don’t ping me until you read the instructions on the wiki):

 - 3·D Ultra MiniGolf v1.0 and v1.1, English

 - 3·D Ultra MiniGolf v1.0 and v1.1, German

 - 3·D Ultra MiniGolf Deluxe v2.0, German (a.k.a.
 MaxiMiniGolf)